Simon-Tesla/Raccoony/README.md

 [Download raccoony.xpi](https://github.com/NatePri/Raccoony/raw/master/dist/raccoony.xpi)

 ##Change Log
+* 0.0.17
+	- Updated to work with new InkBunny layout.
 * 0.0.16
     - Raccoony is now signed to comply with the new extension signing requirements.
 * 0.0.15